Measurement Setup

 Initial mockups from designer.

 I thought a celebratory message would be motivating, but research quickly shot that down.
 People thought 'Congrats!' meant their campaigns were already live, which was completely wrong.
-This insight led to a complete rethink of our messaging strategy.
+This led to a complete rethink of our messaging strategy.

 I initially added a celebratory message to build momentum, but research discussions revealed a critical issue—this messaging gave the false impression that campaigns had already launched.
-This insight led to a complete rethink of our messaging strategy.
+This led to a complete rethink of our messaging strategy.

 Congrats!
 You're almost done.